clearlinux/clear-linux-documentation/source/clear-linux/tutorials/telemetry-backend/Telemetry-backend.rst

    * Add all additional software bundles

-Optionally, if you already have a |CL| system set up that you want to install the telemetry backend server components to, or to a virtual installation, you need to have a user account that has sudo privileges and the following software bundles already installed:
+Optionally, if you already have a |CL| system set up that you want to install the telemetry backend server components to, or to a virtual |CL| machine, you need to have a user account that has sudo privileges and the following software bundles already installed:

 * dev-utils - has the :command:`git` command
-* telemetrics - has required telemetry applications, see the :ref:`telemetry-enable` guide for installing and enabling telemetrics.
+* telemetrics - has the required telemetry applications, see the :ref:`telemetry-enable` guide for installing and enabling telemetrics.

 To determine the software bundles already installed, enter the